viszjag/weather-comnparator/README.md

 1) Make sure java is installed on your system.

-Also, set environment variables 'path' for Java for windows or linux machine
+Also, set environment variables 'path' for Java for windows or linux machine.<br>
 <b>Follow steps as mentioned in below link:</b><br>
 [Setup enviroment path for variables](https://docs.oracle.com/javase/tutorial/essential/environment/paths.html)

-2) Install Maven and set environment variable for same.
+2) Install Maven and set environment variable for same.<br>
 <b>Follow steps as mentioned in below link:</b><br>
 [Install Maven on windows, linux.](http://www.baeldung.com/install-maven-on-windows-linux-mac)